Boundedness of the base varieties of certain fibrations: Preliminaries

-\begin{conjecture}[{Effective adjunction}] Let the notation and assumptions be as above.
+\begin{conjecture}[{Effective adjunction}] Let $f: (X, B) \to Z$ be an lc-trivial fibration.
 There exists a positive integer $m$ depending only on the dimension of $X$ and the horizontal multiplicities of $B$ (a finite set of rational numbers) such that $m\mathbf M$ is a base point free b-divisor (i.e. there is a birational morphism between projective varieties $h: Y' \to Y$ such that $m\mathbf M_{Y'}$ is base point free and $\mathbf M = \overline{\mathbf M_{Y'}}$). \end{conjecture}

 This conjecture is known when general fibers of $f$ are curves (see \cite[Theorem 8.1]{PS09} and references therein).